 The following individuals may serve as PI:

 - Faculty members: All categories of compensated faculty members may serve as PI.
-Visiting faculty, adjunct faculty, lecturers, and instructors, are not permitted to serve as a PI but may serve as co-investigators.
+Adjunct faculty of the university, including lecturers and instructors, are not permitted to serve as a PI but may serve as co-investigators.

 - Staff: Staff may serve in this role if they have appropriate qualifications to conduct the research.

-Given the responsibilities of PIs, SFA students may not serve as principal investigators for their own research projects and cannot submit an IACUC application.
-At its discretion, the IACUC may determine that a faculty member lacks sufficient expertise to carry out any particular research project based on their relevant training and experience.
+Given the responsibilities of PIs, SFA students may not serve as principal investigators for their own research projects and cannot submit an IRB application.

 Co-investigators and research staff